The Booksellers Association of the United Kingdom & Ireland Limited

 Chorleywood Bookshop

-In 2010 we bought the Gerrards Cross Bookshop, both businesses continue to go from strength to strength and are at the heart of their communities.
-I founded the Chorleywood Literary Festival in 2006 and we now run events all year round which continue to be very popular.
-We work closely with schools encouraging reading and literacy with our extensive schools programme.
-I am very proud of our charity work particularly our Gift a Book Scheme.I am so lucky, I love what I do and the people I meet.
+The Chorleywood store goes from strength to strength and is right at the heart of its community.
+Sheryl founded the Chorleywood Literary Festival in 2006 and now runs popular events all year round.
+She works closely with schools, encouraging reading and literacy with an extensive schools programme.
+She is very proud of the business’s charity work, particularly its Gift a Book Scheme.
+She feels that she is lucky: she loves what she does and the people she meets.

 Will Smith (2022-2028)

-Sam Read Bookseller, Grasmere
+Sam Read Bookseller

-Will Smith is a freelance writer, academic and bookseller who has worked at Grasmere’s Sam Read Bookseller since 2012.
+Will is a freelance writer, academic and bookseller who has worked at Grasmere’s Sam Read Bookseller since 2012.
 He previously worked at Blackwell’s Nottingham Portland and Ottakar’s in Bury St. Edmunds.

 He has written on prize culture and place in literature and lectured in publishing, North American literature and Canadian studies at a number of British universities.
 He holds a PhD in Canadian Literature from the University of Nottingham.